rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 > Do not use the same signature keypair across groups.

 > **RECOMMENDATION:**
-> Separate the service binding the identities and the public keys from
+> Separate the service binding of the identities and the public keys from
 > the service which generates or validates the credentials or
 > cryptographic material of the Clients.